The Properties of Little Red Dot Galaxies in the ASTRID Simulation: Where Are The Dimmer LRDs?

 The increased hydrogen column density in the AGN SED introduces both a steeper intrinsic AGN SED and a significant Balmer break, both of which contribute to the red appearance of this galaxy.
 These qualities are especially important for any LRDs with minimal dust content, like those suggested by \citet{Setton_2025, Xiao_2025}, and would result in the consistent Balmer break transition that is found in \citet{Setton_2024}.

-The increased stellar dust attenuation reddens the stellar contribution to the total spectrum and reduces the amount of stellar emission relative to the AGN emission, allowing for the AGN to have a larger impact on the total spectrum.
-While increased dust attenuation is one path to a dimmer stellar emission, if a similar black hole were present in a lower mass host galaxy, that would also facilitate this effect.
-With the black hole models used in \astrid\ this is unlikely to occur due to AGN feedback, but it may be possible under different black hole models.
+The increased stellar dust attenuation has two primary effects: (I) it reddens the stellar spectrum and (II) it decreases the brightness of the stellar component, which increases the relative contribution of the AGN to the total emission of the source.
+This increase in AGN contribution is particularly impactful given the significant red color of the ``gas-enshrouded" AGN SED.
+If these high Eddington black holes were present in dimmer, lower mass host galaxies, that would also produce sources with heightened AGN contributions.
+With the black hole models used in \astrid\ this is unlikely to occur due to the black hole seeding and feedback models, but it may be possible under alternative models.
 The \texttt{BRAHMA} simulation suite \citep{Bhowmick_2024} suggests that the over-massive black holes seen in observations are reproducible in simulation with specific seeding techniques, and that much of their mass is the result of black hole mergers.
 This would allow for the formation of more massive black holes in lower mass galaxies, as their mass growth would be less coupled to star formation.
 These more massive black holes would be capable of brighter AGN emission without exceeding the Eddington limit, potentially appearing as LRDs.